JorgeNdC2/tomato_disease/README.md

 ## How to

-We have developed a `Streamlit` app where you can upload your own tomato leaf photos to try our model.
+We have developed a `Streamlit` app where you can see the performance of our models and upload your own tomato leaf photos to try our model.
 Just run (make sure you have installed the `requirements.txt` package with `pip`):

 ```bash
 cd streamlit/